 Typically, patients are awake during cataract surgery.
-This eliminates risks associated with general anesthesia (where you are put to sleep) and enables Dr. Rosenbaum to communicate with you during your procedure.
+This eliminates risks associated with general anesthesia (where you are put to sleep) and enables Our Doctors to communicate with you during your procedure.

 You will be given an oral medication prior to the procedure to help you relax during your surgery.
 Before you are taken into surgery, the area around your eye will be cleansed and drops will be put into your eye to dilate the pupil.
 An anesthetic shot or numbing eye drops will be used to make sure you’ll be comfortable throughout the surgery.
 You should not feel pain or discomfort during your procedure.